mmiscool/BREP/README.md

   - Open the printed URL (usually http://localhost:5173).
 Try `index.html`, `sdf.html`, or `offsetSurfaceMeshTest.html` for sandboxes.
 - Run tests: `pnpm test`
 - Live testing while editing (Node): `pnpm liveTesting`

+### UI overview (browser)

+- Top toolbar (fixed):
+  - Save: stores the current model to browser localStorage (integrates with File Manager).
+  - Zoom to Fit: pans and zooms using ArcballControls to frame all visible geometry without changing orientation.
+  - Wireframe: toggles mesh wireframe rendering for a quick inspection.
+  - About: opens the third‑party license report.
+  - Export STL: downloads an ASCII STL of the current part(s).
+If multiple solids are present, you can export each individually.
+If you have solids selected, only the selected ones are exported.
+- Selection Filter: now lives in the toolbar (right side) for quick changes; Esc clears selection.

 ## Importing Models (STL and 3MF)